-The department offers three types of course minor: a course minor in mathematics, a course minor in statistics, and a course minor in applied mathematics.
+The department offers two types of course minor: a course minor in mathematics and a course minor in statistics.
+There are two pathways to the course minor in mathematics: a minor without special emphasis and a minor with an emphasis in applied mathematics.
 Students may not have more than one minor in the department.